-An argument from me: Amazon.de has granted the buyer the guarantee already "on first call", without checking to see if there is any legal claim.
+An argument from me: Amazon.de has already given the buyer the guarantee “on first call”, without checking in detail whether there is a legal claim at all.

 Therefore, I was given no opportunity to the post-fulfillment (eg by sending it again), although I offered it several times to the buyer and then Amazon.de and the procedure provided for in the law for the assertion of deficiency claims has not been complied with.

 The counter-argument of Amazon.de in one eMail the press office read: "In this case, the A-to-z guarantee applies and, unfortunately, we cannot offer subsequent delivery if the customer insists on the guarantee being fulfilled."

 Who must pay the shipping costs?

 Another argument: I relied on § 447 BGB according to which the buyer under certain conditions - and the goods were according to information from a lawyer certainly given - carries the shipping risk.

 The Civil Code does not provide any obligation for non-commercial providers to bear the shipping risk, ie, without regard for their own fault, for non-arriving consignments.
 I would simply have to prove that I have packed the package properly and sent it.

 For Amazon.de, however, this proof is only then provided if the shipment was sent insured - told me an employee by phone.
 And only if I had thereby proved that I have really sent my book (and wrote this when Amazon.de asked me for an opinion), you would have talked at Amazon.de with him.

 However, legally insured shipping would not be required to prove that the book was actually sent.
 It would also be possible to prove this by means of testimonies or documents from the transport companies involved.